 The Library, Reading and Writing Rooms are open, for the use of the Members only, from ten till five (Saturdays till two).
-The Institute exchanges Transactions with the Royal Society and many other leading English and Foreign Scientific bodies, whose transactions
+The Institute exchanges Transactions with the Royal Society and many other leading English and Foreign Scientific bodies, whose transactions are therefore added to the Library.

-Associates - Are entitled, to the Journal, in Quarterly Parts or in the Annual Volume, for the years during which they may subscribe; to obtain the earlier Volumes or Parts at a reduced price; and to introduce one Visitor at each Meeting.
+ASSOCIATES-ARE ENTITLED, to the Journal, in Quarterly Parts or in the Annual Volume, for the years during which they may subscribe; to obtain the earlier Volumes or Parts at a reduced price; and to introduce one Visitor at each Meeting.